Rifqi-16/revobank/README.md

    docker-compose exec web flask db upgrade
    ```

-The API will be available at `http://localhost:8080`
+The API will be available at `http://localhost:8000` when running with Koyeb configuration, or `http://localhost:8080` when running with Docker Compose

 ## Database Management